davicyyo/doll-impostor-localizations/README.md

 Use this tool for translate
 https://simple-locale.vercel.app/

-Use this file for upload in to tool https://github.com/davicyyo/doll-impostor-localizations/blob/main/en.json
+Use this file for upload in to tool as base file https://github.com/davicyyo/doll-impostor-localizations/blob/main/en.json

 FEATURES: